sanjaliroy/2048-AI-4511/README.md

 # 2048-AI
-AI that plays 2048 puzzle using minimax and alpha-beta pruning.
-By default if you run it, you will be running the Monte Carlo agent.
-Execution command is written below.
-If you want to play the random agent, in line 140 change the 'monte_carlo' in the () in setPlayerAI() to randomAIagent If you want to play the Minimax agent, in line 140 change the 'monte_carlo' in the () in setPlayerAI() to minimaxAI
+AI that plays 2048 puzzle using minimax and alpha-beta pruning.\n By default if you run it, you will be running the Monte Carlo agent.
+Execution command is written below.\n If you want to play the random agent, in line 140 change the 'monte_carlo' in the () in setPlayerAI() to randomAIagent\n If you want to play the Minimax agent, in line 140 change the 'monte_carlo' in the () in setPlayerAI() to minimaxAI\n

 Execution:
 ```bash